shibatch/tlfloat/CODE_OF_CONDUCT.md

   * The terms "antisocial organization" and "cult" herein refer to organizations officially recognized as such in each member's place of residence.
 The same applies hereinafter.

+### Maintaining transparency in project operations

+* In engaging in activities within the project, each member should make an effort to explain the basis for decisions in a manner that the general public can understand.
+If the basis for a decision cannot be disclosed, the reason why it cannot be disclosed should be explained as much as possible.

 ### Keeping calm and logical discussion